inhouse-work/protos/README.md

 ```

 `#attrs` returns a hash which will by default merge the `class` keyword into the
-`css[:container]` slot which we define in our theme.
-The `ul` elements class
+`css[:container]` slot.
+The `ul` elements class would be `space-y-4` as that is
-would be `space-y-4` as that is the `css[:container]` on our theme.
+the `css[:container]` on our theme.

-Special html options (`class`, `data`) will be safely merged.
+Special html options (`class`, `data-controller`) will be safely merged, as in
+we won't override the components existing `data-controller` but add our own in
+addition.

-For examples, the component above defines a list controller.
-If we passed our
+For example, the component above uses a `data-controller` of `list`.
+If we
-own controller into data when we initialize, the component's data-controller
+passed our own controller into data when we initialize, the component's
-attribute would be appended to:
+`data-controller` attribute would be appended.

 ```ruby
 render List.new(